Where Should Dahlias Be Planted for the Best Blooms

 Once you have identified the sunniest spots in your yard, the next step is to look down at the ground.
 Dahlias have a very specific preference for soil that is "well-drained."
 In gardening terms, drainage refers to how quickly water moves through the soil after a rainstorm or a watering session.

+The American Dahlia Society notes that well-drained soil is non-negotiable for success.
 Dahlia tubers are fleshy and full of moisture, which makes them susceptible to rot if they sit in soggy, waterlogged earth.
 If you have an area in your yard where puddles linger for hours after a rain, that is a spot to avoid.
 Instead, look for a place where the water soaks in relatively quickly.
 A simple way to test your soil is to dig a small hole, fill it with water, and see how long it takes to disappear.
 If it’s gone within an hour or two, you have excellent drainage.

 The texture of your soil also matters.
-Dahlias thrive in loose, loamy soil that is rich in organic matter.
+Dahlias thrive in loose, loamy soil.
 If your soil is heavy clay, it can be quite dense and hold too much water.
 If it is very sandy, it might dry out too fast.
 You can easily improve almost any soil type by mixing in a few inches of compost or well-rotted manure before you plant.
 For a step-by-step walkthrough, see how to plant dahlia tubers in the ground.
-This adds nutrients and improves the soil structure, making it easier for the dahlia's roots to expand and find the moisture they need.

-- Sandy Soil: Add compost to help hold onto moisture and nutrients.
+• Sandy Soil: Add compost to help hold onto moisture and nutrients.

-- Clay Soil: Mix in organic matter to loosen the texture and improve drainage.
+• Clay Soil: Mix in organic matter to loosen the texture and improve drainage.

-- Ideal Loam: Maintain this healthy soil by adding a fresh layer of compost each spring.
+• Ideal Loam: Maintain this healthy soil by adding a fresh layer of compost each spring.

 Space and Airflow